LukasCollishawM/hard-edging/README.md

 - a signalling point for WebRTC
 - a reluctant source of “truth” when the mesh fails
-- a place to put secrets that would otherwise wander off into the gossip
+- a place to put secrets

 But the real work happens in the browsers, staring at each other across the network like slightly overcommitted houseplants, trading assets and state.